-Being able to overcome your financial differences can strengthen your relationship.
-But to do that, the key is to broach the topic with empathy and a goal of reaching a middle ground.
-“Go into these conversations developing a sense of safety and try to really understand where your partner is coming from,” says Nicolle Osequeda, a marriage and family therapist in Chicago.
+The good news is that being able to overcome your financial differences can strengthen your relationship.
+The key is to broach the topic with empathy and a goal of reaching a middle ground.
+“Go into these conversations developing a sense of safety and try to really understand where your partner is coming from,” says Nicolle Osequeda, a marriage and family therapist based in Chicago.

 So if you’re ready to have a financial heart-to-heart with your significant other, here’s what to do when you and your partner are money opposites.

-To work through these differences, a good first step is to determine what you can agree on — things like paying household bills on time or setting aside a certain amount each month for joint savings.
+To work through these differences, a good first step is to determine what you can agree on, such as paying household bills on time or setting aside a certain amount each month for joint savings.
 From there, consider creating a shared account for household expenses, while also leaving room for individual bank accounts for you each to save or spend as you each see fit.
-“The spender should be allowed some grace, within reason, to put money away to spend on the things they want, and the saver should be allowed to satisfy their needs by putting money away to save in their own account,” Spence says.
-“It should never be an all-or-nothing sacrifice.”

 When there’s a big difference between individual paychecks (or if one partner doesn’t have one), money conversations can be fraught with tension.
 The partner who earns less might feel they do not contribute enough to the household income, while the partner who earns more might feel the burden from being the breadwinner.

-However, it’s important to not attribute your value in a relationship solely based on your individual earning power.
-For instance, the partner who doesn’t earn as much may handle the bulk of child care or keep the household running smoothly on a day-to-day basis.
+But it’s important not to attribute your value in a relationship solely based on your individual earning power.
+After all, the partner who doesn’t earn as much may handle the bulk of child care or keep the household running smoothly on a day-to-day basis.
 While this may not count as “work” in the traditional sense, it's a means of providing for the family.
 “There may be contributions that are not monetary but contribute to the overall good of the relationship,” Osequeda says.